stepleton/bootloader/README.md

 The `FakeBootRom.X68` subroutines print information to the EASy68K I/O window and construct artificial sector and tag data for reads from the floppy disk.
+After a preset number of sectors are read, the next sector will have a "`Last out!\0`" sector tag, causing the bootloader to attempt to verify the integrity of the loaded data and boot.
+Currently, this sector tag has a hard-coded checksum that matches the artificial data loaded from a 3.5" diskette (as simulated by the mock sector reading routine) but not from a Twiggy drive.

 A bootloader compiled with the `kEASy68K` flag set to a nonzero value is not usable as an actual bootloader for Lisa floppy disks.